> Skip to content

 Book for an event

-Antoinette Lattouf is an award winning journalist, presenter, podcaster, author and human rights advocate whose surname has now become a verb—Lattoufed: to be sacked or silenced for standing your ground.
+Antoinette Lattouf is an award winning journalist, presenter, podcaster, author and human rights advocate whose surname has now become a verb - Lattoufed: to be sacked or silenced for defending human rights.

-Her case, Lattouf v ABC, became a flashpoint in debates about free speech, institutional cowardice, and what happens when a journalist speaks truth to (media) power.
+Her landmark victory in Lattouf v ABC, became a flashpoint in debates about free speech, employee rights, institutional cowardice, and what happens when a journalist speaks truth to (media) power.

 Books by Antoinette Lattouf